 Engineered woods come pre-finished nearly always.

-For a step by step guide about how to choose hardwood, check out our hardwood buying guide.
+For a step by step guide about how to choose hardwood flooring for your home in Seattle, check out our hardwood buying guide.

 Don’t hesitate to reach out for a free quote or in home measurement as we are more than happy to give personal guidance on any part of your project helping you to love where you live!